 At Call Assist we focus our expertise in assisting our customers “at the event” when they have experienced a vehicle breakdown, or their vehicle has been involved in an accident.
 Call Assist provides a white labelled product and is the name behind many household vehicle breakdown brands, as well as the service provider for insurer, broker, warranty and intermediary schemes.

 Call Assist Limited is a vehicle rescue company, providing services to its customers via a contractor network.
 We also trade under the names of startrescue.co.uk and startravel.co.uk.

 Call Assist Limited was incorporated on 16 November 1998 with the registered office located in the UK.
 Call Assist is owned by Call Assist Holdings Limited which is also registered in the UK.

 Call Assist Limited employs in excess of 400 people in our UK call centres.
 Our HR processes ensure that those recruited, including through employment agencies, have appropriate approvals to work.

 Call Assist provides service through a network of Recovery Operators throughout the UK and an additional network in Europe, providing assistance in over 40 countries.
 We regularly contact and inspect our recovery operators and as a very minimum, operate a due diligence process which includes modern slavery.
 In the 20-21 financial year, no issues were reported.

 Our standard terms and conditions require our suppliers to adhere to all applicable legislation and make specific reference to the “Act”.

 We also use routine services for the maintenance and support of our office operations.
-We do not act as a producer, manufacturer or retailer of physical goods and have no supply chain in relation to such activities.
+We do not act as a producer, manufacturer or retailer of physical goods and services and have no supply chain in relation to such activities.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 April 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our modern slavery and human trafficking statement for the financial year ending 30 April 2021.

 This statement has been approved by the Board of Directors.